 We pride ourselves on running a quiet and relaxing site with great private and spacious pitches for you to enjoy your getaway.

 There are a large number of grass pitches with electrical hookup points and water taps.
 The pitches are sheltered by hedgerows and woodlands giving guests a degree of privacy during their stay.

 Facilities offered at the site include NEW luxury toilet/shower block, a laundrette, a washing up area, and chemical and grey waste disposal point.
 Gas canister exchanges are also offered at the park.
 Wi-Fi internet is available.
 The on-site shop stocks the essentials for your stay.

 There are plenty of things to do in Cornwall and you're bound to be inspired to explore in all directions by the incredible views from the campsite.
-There's a National Trust viewpoint at the back of the site, offering great views in all directions, with the Isles of Scilly visible on a clear day.

 These villages are all found on the South West Coastal Path, which itself offers miles of great walking and cycling trails, with views across the Atlantic, English Channel, and the Cornwall countryside.

 You must visit Land’s End when staying at Cardinney Caravan and Camping Park; it's a short five-mile drive away and the close proximity of the location means guests can easily view the incredible sunset over the Atlantic then be back at the site within a matter of minutes.